13.4. Binary Trees: Template Examples

 (a)(b)

 Visualizing template variables with tables.
-Although binary trees organize data differently than arrays, making them look distinctly different, we can use tables to help understand how template variables work when performing tree operations.
+Although binary trees organize data differently from arrays, making them appear and behave quite differently, we can use tables to help understand how template variables work when performing tree operations.

-1. This example illustrates a structure storing Student or Employee data.
+1. This example illustrates a structure storing Employee data.
 Each column represents one class member variable (the ellipses stand for any number of additional members), and each row represents one stored object.
-Name and ID form part of the stored information describing an individual, making it "naturally" associated with that information, and a client program could use either aa a search key.
+Name and address form part of the stored information describing an individual, making them "naturally" associated with that information.
+A client program could use a name as a search key without storing additional information in the tree.
 If a search finds a key, it returns the entire row, making all the associated information available to the client.
 We can solve this problem with a binary tree based on a single template variable.

 2. Some solutions require mapping a key to a value where the only association between the two is a specific problem.
 For example, imagine the problem of counting all unique words in a book.
 The words form the keys, while the counts represent the data.
 Outside the problem, words and counts are not naturally associated.
 We can solve this problem by creating a class with two members, word and count, and storing instances of the new class in a binary.
 Alternatively, we can solve it with a binary tree using two template variables.
 We'll revisit this problem later in the chapter.

 If we handcraft the search and remove functions for a specific problem, we can make the key any data type.
 However, a general, library-grade solution is more restrictive.
 Using a single template variable requires making the key the same type as the stored data.
-Typically, the client creates a partially filled object for the key.
+Typically, the client creates a partially filled object for the key, including only enough information to satisfy the equality operation.
 Imagine that a tree stores instances of an Employee class as illustrated in (a).
 An appropriate key object is an instance of Employee with only the Name variable filled.
 Searching for part of the stored data is called an associative search.
 We can relax the restriction on the key type by using two or more template variables.

 template <class T>